 Traditional extenders are limited to communicating only with your router.

 If you set up multiple extenders in order to spread coverage, they can’t communicate amongst themselves.
-By comparison, Milo forms a web-like structure consisting of multiple units that all communicate with each other, enabling them to provide the best possible coverage for all of your devices, all of the time.
+By comparison, Milo forms a web-like mesh structure consisting of multiple units that all communicate with each other, enabling them to provide the best possible coverage for all of your devices, all of the time.
 Plus, they learn together and automatically optimize performance.

 Extenders basically function as hotspots: they each broadcast their own signal, and thus create multiple networks, often meaning you must manually switch between those networks.
 Giving each network the same name confuses your devices, so they don’t know which access point to connect to for the strongest connection.
 Moving around your house, your mobile phone is more likely to cling to the last network it connected to even if that connection is bad.